-Matt Dannenberg is Field Director at Wisconsin League of Conservation Voters (WLCV) and a member of the Bad River Band of Lake Superior Chippewa.
+Matt Dannenberg (Milwaukee, WI) is Field Director at Wisconsin League of Conservation Voters (WLCV) and a member of the Bad River Band of Lake Superior Chippewa.
 WLCV helps elect pro-conservation candidates to state offices and promotes public policy that benefits public health and our natural resources.
 In this role, Matt manages a team of community organizers that build relationships and environmental leadership all across Wisconsin.
 In 2012, Matt developed the WI Native Vote program which encourages civic engagement and tribal members to vote and run for office.
 Matt graduated UW-Madison in 2010 with a BA in Political Science and a certificate in Environmental Studies.
 During his time at UW, Matt was member of the UW Spirit Squad and he brings that enthusiasm to his work each day fighting to keep Wisconsin's environment the envy of the nation.

-Lynn Hobbie (Madison, Wis.) is a Senior Vice President at Madison Gas and Electric Company.
+Lynn Hobbie (Madison, WI) is a Senior Vice President at Madison Gas and Electric Company.
 MGE is an investor-owned utility in Wisconsin that serves the Madison and Dane County communities.
 Her responsibilities include marketing, energy products and services, corporate communications, economic development, residential, business and community services and web services.
 Lynn has worked at MGE for 30 years.
 She has an undergraduate degree in History and a Master of Science degree in Land Resources/Energy Policy and Analysis, both from the University of Wisconsin-Madison.
 Lynn was the recipient of the 2014 Nelson Institute Distinguished Alumni Award.

 Her current board service includes the Board of Directors for 1000 Friends of Wisconsin and the Wisconsin Statewide Energy Efficiency and Renewables Administration, and she is a member of the City of Madison's Sustainable Transportation Master Plan Committee.
 She has served previously on the Board of Directors for the Wisconsin Public Utilities Institute and the Energy Center of Wisconsin.

-(New York City), is the Director of WRI's Global Water Program.
+(Washington, DC), is the Director of WRI's Global Water Program.
 Over the past several years at WRI, she has led development of Aqueduct™, a global water risk assessment and mapping tool to inform private and public sector investment and water management decisions.
 Betsy works with the Water Program team to develop and apply tools and information, and to engage business, NGOs and governments for positive change in managing water resources worldwide.
 Betsy also works with staff across WRI to incorporate water considerations and sustainable solutions for cities, energy, governance, finance, and climate adaptation purposes.

 Betsy has more than 20 years of experience working on water resource management, ecosystem protection, and urban water systems.
 Over the past two decades, she has worked to promote sound land and water planning and urban water infrastructure systems that incorporate upstream ecosystem services, green infrastructure designs in cities, and integrate drinking water, stormwater and wastewater management.
 Prior to joining WRI, Betsy developed successful clean water and water supply programs for American Rivers in Washington, DC, where she worked closely with mayors, utilities, federal agencies and Congress to promote smart water policies and drive public and private investment toward more sustainable water infrastructure solutions.